Conceptual Foundations of Principal–Agent Theory

 In such cases, it benefits from supporting lenses such as Institutionalism, which emphasizes structural constraints, or Rational Choice Theory, particularly when strategic calculation rather than delegation problems drives outcomes.

-Principal–Agent Theory as a Primary Lens
+Principal–Agent Theory as a Primary Analytical Lens

 Analytical problem